 Obligate biotrophic pathogens specifically interact with, and manipulate, their hosts to obtain resources for reproduction without triggering host defence responses.
-Flor (1942) first described the genetics of these interactions in the Melampsora lini - Linum usitatissimum pathosystem leading to the gene-for-gene hypothesis (Flor 1955) that defined the genetics of the specificity of the pathogenhost interaction.
-The extensive host range of the pandemic strain of A. psidii presents a significant challenge to understand the basis of pathogenicity and the mechanisms that this obligate biotrophic fungus utilises to infect and reproduce on its wide range of hosts (Soewarto et al. 2019a).
+Flor (1942) first described the genetics of these interactions in the Melampsora lini-Linum usitatissimum pathosystem leading to the gene-for-gene hypothesis (Flor 1955) that defined the genetics of the specificity of the pathogen-host interaction.
+The extensive host range of the pandemic strain of A. psidii presents a significant challenge to understand the basis of pathogenicity and the mechanisms that this obligate biotrophic fungus utilizes to infect and reproduce on its wide range of hosts (Soewarto et al. 2019a).
 Loci that are associated with resistance to A. psidii have been identified in different Myrtaceae.
-The first locus reported, Puccinia psidii resistance gene 1 (Ppr1) (Junghans et al. 2003b), has been successfully used in the Brasilian Eucalyptus grandis breeding program, although a new race of A. psidii has been reported to have now broken that resistance (Almeida et al. 2021).
-Four additional independent resistance loci were found in Eucalyptus globulus: Ppr2 and Ppr3 were associated with disease symptom expression, whilst Ppr4 and Ppr5 were associated with hypersensitive resistance (Butler et al. 2016).
-The presence of these resistance loci, whilst beneficial, is intriguing as the pathogen does not share co-evolutionary history with most of its current hosts.
+The first locus reported, Puccinia psidii resistance gene 1 (Ppr1) (Junghans et al. 2003b), has been successfully used in the Brazilian Eucalyptus grandis breeding program, although a new race of A. psidii has been reported to have now broken that resistance (Almeida et al. 2021).
+Four additional independent resistance loci were found in Eucalyptus globulus: Ppr2 and Ppr3 were associated with disease symptom expression, and Ppr4 and Ppr5 were associated with hypersensitive resistance (Butler et al. 2016).
+The presence of these resistance loci, although beneficial, is intriguing, as the pathogen does not share co-evolutionary history with most of its current hosts.

-Results from a range of investigations to understand the molecular/biochemical basis of host plant resistance to A. psidii have been reported including metabolic analyses (Moffitt et al. 2022, Sekiya et al. 2021) and transcriptomic analyses of Arillastrum gummiferum, Syzygium longifolium and Tristaniopsis glauca (Soewarto et al. 2019b), E. grandis (Santos et al. 2020, Swanepoel et al. 2021, Swanepoel et al. 2023), Melaleuca quinquenervia (Hsieh et al. 2018) and Syzygium luehmannii (Tobias et al. 2018).
-Several putative host resistance mechanisms were identified in these studies, including over-expression of receptor-like kinases, nucleotide-binding site leucine-rich repeat proteins (Hsieh et al. 2018, Tobias et al. 2018), protein kinase leucine rich receptors (Santos et al. 2020), endochitinases (Soewarto et al. 2019b) and brassinosteroid mediated signalling genes (Swanepoel et al. 2021).
+Results from a range of investigations to understand the molecular/biochemical basis of host plant resistance to A. psidii have been reported including metabolic analyses (Moffitt et al. 2022; Sekiya et al. 2021) and transcriptomic analyses of Arillastrum gummiferum, Syzygium longifolium, and Tristaniopsis glauca (Soewarto et al. 2019b), E. grandis (Santos et al. 2020; Swanepoel et al. 2021, 2023), Melaleuca quinquenervia (Hsieh et al. 2018), and Syzygium luehmannii (Tobias et al. 2018).
+Several putative host resistance mechanisms were identified in these studies, including overexpression of receptor-like kinases, nucleotide-binding site leucine-rich repeat proteins (Hsieh et al. 2018; Tobias et al. 2018), protein kinase leucine-rich receptors (Santos et al. 2020), endochitinases (Soewarto et al. 2019b), and brassinosteroid-mediated signaling genes (Swanepoel et al. 2021).
 These studies have largely focused on the plant response to infection.
-Two fungal transcripts, a homolog of a fungal cellulase (P07982) and a homolog of a 'fungal plant-induced rust protein' (O00057), were noted in samples taken five dpi (Hsieh et al. 2018).
-A recent study identified 890 differentially expressed A. psidii genes in an E. grandis infection model but only one gene was significantly differentially expressed at 1 dpi (Swanepoel et al. 2023).
-No genes were identified at 12 hours post inoculation (hpi) or 2 days post inoculation (dpi).
-Additionally, in the above studies only the Swanepoel et al. (2021) and (2023) investigations used plants for which the myrtle rust disease resistance rating had been pre-determined.
+Two fungal transcripts, a homolog of a fungal cellulase (P07982) and a homolog of a "fungal plantinduced rust protein" (O00057), were noted in samples taken 5 days postinoculation (Hsieh et al. 2018).
+A recent study identified 890 differentially expressed A. psidii genes in an E. grandis infection model, but only one gene was significantly differentially expressed at 1 day postinoculation (Swanepoel et al. 2023).
+No genes were identified at 12 h postinoculation (hpi) or 2 days postinoculation.
+Additionally, in the above studies, only the Swanepoel et al. (2021, 2023) investigations used plants for which the myrtle rust disease resistance rating had been predetermined.
 In those studies, only immune resistant and highly susceptible plants were used, and hypersensitive resistant plants were not included.